yufeih/isles/README.md

 You will see the binary files under `src/isles/bin/Debug` folder.

+> The only way to rebuild  shaders (`*.fx` files) today is using Visual Studio on Windows due to dependency on `Microsoft.HLSL.CSharpVB`.

 ## Discussion

 Join this [discord channel](https://discord.gg/YBSnhhxPTK) to discuss the develop of the game.